robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-run-local.md

 ---

 >[!NOTE]
-> A versão 1.x do tempo `host` de execução Functions requer o comando, como no exemplo a seguir:
+> A versão 1. x do tempo de execução do `host` Functions requer o comando, como no exemplo a seguir:
 >
 > ```
 > func host start